zsiegel92/Python_Tutoring/Lessons/Lesson_4_Strings/Python4.md

 ##### Formatting with Positional Arguments

-If we know which parts of a string we'd want to insert another string, we can create a string to use as a template, with holes in it ready to be filled by variables, using `format`:
+If we know which parts of a string we'd want to insert another string into, we can create a string to use as a template, with holes in it ready to be filled by variables, using `format`:

 ```python
 name = "Zach"